Fall campus

 Ambassadorial Requirements

-• A cultural ambassador of Finland: You are motivated to learn about other cultures and share your own.
-The grantees contribute to the enhancement of Finland-U.S. relations by acting as Ambassadors of their home country and promoting cultural understanding.
+• Cultural ambassador of Finland: You are motivated to learn about other cultures and to share your own.
+The grantees contribute to the enhancement of Finland-U.S. relations by acting as citizen ambassadors of their home country and promoting cultural understanding.

-• Representing a Fulbright Finland Foundation grant program: You can seek additional funding but you are primarily a representative of the Fulbright Finland Foundation grant program you are selected for.
+• Representing a Fulbright Finland Foundation grant program: You can seek additional funding for your time in the U.S. but you are primarily a representative of the Fulbright Finland Foundation grant program you are selected for.

 Academic Requirements